What time is The X Factor on TV tonight?

 Everything you need to know about this weekend's episodes of ITV’s singing competition with Simon Cowell

 It’s time!
 To face!
 The music!
 Again!
-Yes, The X Factor 2017 is back, and this weekend sees Bootcamp wrapping up for another year and the return of Six Chair Challenge.
+Yes, The X Factor 2017 is back, and this weekend sees the conclusion of Six Chair Challenge.

-We’ve already seen these singers get through to Bootcamp, and we’ve discovered that there’s going to be a twist for the judges when it comes to picking their singers at Six Chair Challenge this year.
+Last weekend, Sharon Osbourne chose the six Girls she wanted to take to her Judges’ Houses, and now it’s the turn of Simon Cowell picking his Groups, Louis Walsh deciding on his Boys and Nicole Scherzinger choosing her Overs.

 Here’s everything you need to know…